5.14.10 Well Preserved

 - — sea salt

-- — cinnamon sticks, mustard seeds, coriander seeds, peppercorns; optional
+- — optional seasoning: cinnamon sticks, mustard seeds, coriander seeds, peppercorns, chiles, bay leaves

 Wash and dry lemons.
 Hold them over a plate to catch any juice that flows out when you make four deep longitudinal cuts, dividing the lemon into four sections attached at the ends.
 Do not cut all the way through—you want to keep the lemons whole!
 Pack the cuts generously with kosher salt.